fdformula/MathlyLua/README.md

 ```
 #### b.
 Functions, eye, ones, zeros, rand, randi, reshape, generate each a mathly matrix.

-#### c. mathly matrix operations each return a mathly matrix if the result is a matrix.
+#### c.
+Mathly matrix operations each return a mathly matrix if the result is a matrix.

 We can only apply matrix operations to mathly matrices.
 For example,